dushbar/Cats-Dogs-Classification-CNN/README.md

 Then we use ReLU activation and we observe better results with less overfitting.

 The dataset used is available here: https://www.kaggle.com/datasets/salader/dogs-vs-cats

+Overfitting was observed.
+So data augmentation needs to be done to address this.